Posts

 Innovative Interface Lifting Solutions

 Interface sensors are utilized in lifting applications to accurately measure the weight or force being exerted on the lifting equipment of all sizes.
 Our lifting solutions include load cells, load pins, tension links and shackles, wireless technologies, and instrumentation.
-It is common to see our sensors integrated into hoists, cranes and lifting devices to provide precise load measurements.
+It is common to see our sensors integrated into hoists, cranes, and lifting devices to provide precise load measurements.

 Interface lifting solutions apply to a wide range of industries and settings, including construction sites, warehouses, manufacturing facilities, transportation, healthcare facilities, maritime docks, aircraft testing and assembly, and more.
 Lifting applications can vary, such as loading and unloading goods, positioning heavy equipment or machinery, transferring patients in healthcare settings, or lifting materials for construction purposes.